 Like with FREIDA I found that even though many programs had recently updated their information, some of it was still not accurate in comparison with other sources.
 So, to balance this out I would use the information from all 3 resources and check the program website.
 I would also correlate with NRMP documents and then make a decision on which programs I had a real chance at, and that met my requirements/expectations.

 Phewww, that was long.
 I hope you are still with me here.
-There you have my dissection of the resources that I used to prepare the preliminary list of programs I was interested in checking out further.
+There you have the resources that I used to prepare the preliminary list of programs.
 This list was incredibly beneficial when I was deciding where to apply for VSAS and where to apply for my final ERAS list.
-I believe this list was very important and helped to keep me organized during my road to residency applications.
+This list was very important and helped to keep me organized during my road to residency applications.

 The best part is that YOUR list will be nothing like mine because you will choose what criteria to include.
 Focus on what things are important to you and what your CV looks like to have a better idea on what to look for in a program.
 Also, having this list ready to go by the time I was working on ERAS was a godsend.
 It made the process go very easily when adding programs to ERAS.

 Well this FINALLY concludes Part 1 of my Road To Residency series!
 It was a long one so I apologize, but I hope it is of benefit to you reading this.
-On part 2 I will dwell into the very confusing and annoying world of VSAS.
+On part 2 I will dwell into the very confusing and annoying world of VSAS and more.
+If you enjoyed this post/series make sure to sign up for my newsletter to get access to ALL of my resources for the Residency Application process!

 Thanks for reading!